 Here are some pictures I took of my brother when he was young and I was in a Visual Communications class in High School.

 He was only 32 when he died.
-I know that I should think that at least his struggles are over.
+I know that I could think that at least his struggles are over.
 That he will no longer be haunted by his delusions.
 But it is so little time.
 So little time.
+And it is wrong to think his life, as he was, was insignificant that death is preferable.
+Because it isn’t.
+His life had a lot of meaning.